AdobeDocs/release-notes.en/current.md

 ### Latest product releases

-February 2021 Release - Find out more about the latest capabilities in the [Offer Decisioning Release Notes](https://experienceleague.adobe.com/docs/offer-decisioning/using/new/release-notes.html?lang=en#new).
+March 2021 Release - Find out more about the latest capabilities in the [Offer Decisioning Release Notes](https://experienceleague.adobe.com/docs/offer-decisioning/using/new/release-notes.html?lang=en#new).

 ### More resources for Offer Decisioning